lcrippa/edipy2-docs/doc/globvars.rst

    Value of the inverse temperature, at T=0 is used as a IR cut-off

-   :type: real
+   :type: float
    :default: 1000.0

 .. data:: Jh

    Value of the Hund's coupling

-   :type: real
+   :type: float
    :default: 0.0

 .. data:: dmft_error

    Error threshold for DMFT convergence

-   :type: real
+   :type: float
    :default: 1e-05

 .. data:: ed_total_ud